Information Systems, Associate of Science Degree (A.S.)

 Program Outline and Course Descriptions

-The Associate of Science degree in Information Technologies and Network Systems provides students with a solid foundation of skills in Information Technology and Networking systems.
+The Associate of Science degree in Information Systems provides students with a solid foundation of skills in Information Systems.
 Students in this program gain an understanding of how networks actually work and how they are used in many businesses today.
 Students move from the basics of computer networking to advanced network issues and implementations.
 This challenging and exciting program gives students the tools and the information for potential employment in the IT and network service fields.

 GENERAL EDUCATION